 Data Protection Notice

-Section I sets out the purposes for which your data will be used if you are a candidate to become a Freemason.
+Section I sets out how your data will be used if you apply for initiation, exaltation, joining or re-joining a Lodge or Chapter.

-Section II sets out the purposes for which your data will be used if you are a Freemason.
+Section II sets out how your data will be used if you are a Freemason.

-As a candidate to become a Freemason, you consent to the processing, retention and sharing of your personal data submitted on or with your application, including details of any criminal convictions, for the purpose of assessing your membership application and any other Masonic applications you may make.
+As a candidate, you consent to the processing, retention and sharing of your personal data submitted on or with your application, including details of criminal convictions if applicable, for the purpose of assessing your membership application and any other Masonic applications you may make.

-You can withdraw your consent and request erasure of your data at any time prior to your initiation by notifying your proposer and seconder that you wish to cancel your application.
+You can withdraw your consent and request erasure of your application data at any time prior to your initiation, exaltation, joining or re-joining by notifying your proposer and seconder that you wish to cancel your application.

-II.
-Use of your data after you become a Freemason
+- II.
+Use of your data when you are a Freemason

 As a Freemason your data will be processed, retained and shared for any reasonable purposes required by the Book of Constitutions, the Royal Arch Regulations or the bodies they sanction from time to time.
 These purposes include, but are not limited to, the following purposes: